By Paula Moulton

 With a grimace, and a bit of pride, I always think back to this life-changing moment in the spring of 2012 when I was preparing for intensive wine exams.
 After studying ten months in Paris at Le Cordon Bleu’s first year of wine management, I still had my doubts about performing the 7-minute wine analysis and, if given the choice, would rather have performed the 7-minute AB workout even if it entailed wearing my spandex shorts in front of my other twenty classmates.

 My classmates snickered, but I think they were secretly happy that I broke the traditional standards of food and wine pairing that day.
-It certainly opened the doors to the steps I follow when it comes to choosing the perfect wine for holiday gatherings.
+It certainly opened the doors to the steps I follow when it comes to choosing the perfect wine from my wine fridge for holiday gatherings.

 The internationally accepted rules of a wine tasting analysis chronicle in detail the visuel, or visual; olfactif or aromatic; and gustatif or taste of a particular wine, analyzing the future of the wine in terms of age, serving temperature, whether to carafe or decant, and finally, what dish to pair with the wine—all in 7-minutes or less.
 And the key ends with unlocking the door to choosing the correct wine for your meal.